PLEASE NOTE THAT YOU MUST MEET WITH THE INTERNSHIP COORDINATOR DR. DANIELLE MCGURRIN BEFORE ARRANGING AN INTERNSHIP.

 - The Crime Prevention Program assists the community in problem-solving projects relating to issues such as drug houses, youth gangs, graffiti, street drug dealing, prostitution, problem parks, problem liquor outlets and neighborhood "hot spots".

 - Interns for the Crime Prevention Program work on a variety of projects in the realm of public safety outreach and problem solving.
-The Crime Prevention Program strives to not only provide interns with hands on learning opportunities, but also a chance to work on projects and community events that may of great interest to them.
+The Crime Prevention Program strives to not only provide interns with hands on learning opportunities, also but a chance to work on projects and community events that may of great interest to them.

 - Solid communication skills and basic computer skills are a must for this position.
 Knowledge of Microsoft Office is a plus.
 The work schedule for this internship is flexible.